-Another example of restoring native communities with beach wildrye occurred on Adak.
-Once again, the idea was to control the sand and keep it out of sensitive equipment.
-The PMC established the wildrye community by means of transplants and other associated coastal species followed.
-It also found that marginally damaged beach wildrye communities can be restored to full cover simply by using commercial fertilizer.
+Another example of restoring native communities was on Adak.
+Again, the idea was to control the sand, and keep it out of the Navy's equipment.
+Again, we established the rye grass community, and other associated species followed.
+Rye grass responds very well to fertilizer and transplantation.